 -

-- Chemical stability and high hardness, with marked resistance to oxidation, abrasion and erosion
+- High hardness, with marked resistance to abrasion and erosion

-- Advanced damage tolerance, with effective crack resistance and propagation prevention
+- Advanced damage tolerance through effective crack propagation resistance and stress distribution

 -